davidosomething/per-post-scripts-and-styles/readme.txt

 * Dynamic URLs with `%SITE_URL%` and `%THEME_URL%` variables
 * Script dependency support as well as script duplication checking
-* The option to load scripts in either the header and footer
+* The option to load scripts in either the header or the footer
 * Attach scripts to posts, pages, and custom post types
 * Load attached scripts and styles not just on that post's page, but on the home page or any other page where that post is displayed.